 This part develops a general method for determining how the obstruction of a terminating algebraic phase decomposes across filtration depths.
 The aim is to identify, in a finite and intrinsic manner, which depths contribute nontrivially to the boundary quotient and how each such contribution reflects the failure of a specific axiom to extend.
 The resulting detection criterion isolates every obstruction stratum and provides the structural framework used in the concrete example that follows.

 \begin{theorem} Let $\mathcal P$ be a terminating algebraic phase with defect rank $d$ and filtration $\{\mathcal P^{(t)}\}_{t\ge 0}$.
 For each depth $t>d$, let $F_t$ denote the collection of all APT axioms tested at depth $t$.
-At each such depth, at most one axiom in $F_t$ can fail canonically.
+At each such depth, the failure behaviour of the axioms in $F_t$ determines the associated obstruction contribution.
 Then: